AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 * **Custom Fields Metadata API**: Streamline creation and management of custom fields in Marketo Engage for partner integrations.
 Create new fields on a lead object automatically, and make field updates in multiple Marketo Engage instances immediately and simultaneously.

-* **Enhanced Filtering**: Several APIs now support more filtering, such as adding a date range filter to email assets and program member fields.

 * **Submit Form API**: When an email address is duplicated in two or more Lead records, we update “last updated” record instead of skipping altogether.
 Provides parity with Forms 2.0 API.

 * **Email API**: Retrieve champion or challenger email assets.
+Retrieve email assets using date range filter.

 **_Releasing Throughout the Quarter_**